shubh261096/camerax/README.md

       }
       ```

-3. To use Barcode Scanning:
+3. To implement Image Capture:

     a.
 Add these lines in your activity.xml file
     ```android